click menu items to expand/collapse

 [backing up can be done by outputing your entire Notetaker HD file to dropbox or email]

-Another really nice notetaking app.
-The best part about notability is that you can record audio while taking notes, and if you switch to another app or lock the iPad it keeps on recording.
-The app backs up to Dropbox and notes can be restored if you purchase a new iPad.
+UPDATE: Notability now syncs audio with your handwriting!!
+Probably the best note taking app.
+My favorite part about Notability is that you can record audio while taking notes, and if you switch to another app or lock the iPad it keeps on recording.
+The app backs up and exports to Dropbox and notes can be restored if you purchase a new iPad.

 This app is available on the Mac and iPhone and iPad, which is convenient for working on your notes across platforms and having your notes in sync automatically.
 The best part is it is simple and has Dropbox integration, so you are not tied to iCloud as your only cloud sync option (like the default Notes app that as of OS X 10.8 is now available on the Mac).